 Can improvements be made to the biomass plants to modernize them and reduce their greenhouse gas and particulate emissions?

-Response: RCEA’s current contracts call for power producers to comply with all laws and regulations, including emissions limits.
+Response: RCEA’s current contract calls for HSC to comply with all laws and regulations, including emissions limits.
 Beyond this, we do not dictate what equipment is to be used to control emissions.
 Some plant improvements have been made since RCEA began contracting for biomass power, and data to become available to the public in the future through the California Air Resources Board and the California Energy Commission, will show whether this is resulting in lower emissions per unit of energy produced.
 Further improvements in the plants are possible, but the operators are unlikely to make these investments unless they are ordered to by regulators or offered a higher price for power with plant improvements as a contractual condition.

 Humboldt State University Capstone Class on Alternative Biomass Uses

-RCEA’s RePower Humboldt Comprehensive Action Plan for Energy includes the following strategies addressing Humboldt County’s biomass management needs: 1) Support biomass fuels reduction and utilization2) Plan for a long-term transition away from direct combustion of forest-derived biomass and toward lower-impact uses of this material.
+RCEA’s RePower Humboldt Comprehensive Action Plan for Energy includes the following strategies addressing Humboldt County’s biomass management needs: 1) Support biomass fuels reduction and utilization 2) Plan for a long-term transition away from direct combustion of forest-derived biomass and toward lower-impact uses of this material.

 In support of these strategies, students of Drs.
 Sintana Vergara and Tesfayohanes Yacob’s spring 2020 Environmental Resources Engineering capstone design project class focused on alternative biomass uses.